fabianpuetz-hsfurtwangen/IFD-WiSe20-21/README.md

 <a href="IFD Aufgabe 1.pdf">Aufgabe 01: The Wallet project</a>

-<a href="Interface Design Aufgabe 2.1.txt">Aufgabe 2.1 MD-Datei: Prototyping Tool - Elementor</a>
+<a href="Interface Design Aufgabe 2.1.txt">Aufgabe 2.1 MD: Prototyping Tool - Elementor</a>

-<a href="Aufgabe 2 IFD.pdf">Aufgabe 2.1 Word-Datei: Prototyping Tool - Elementor</a>
+<a href="Aufgabe 2 IFD.pdf">Aufgabe 2.1 PDF: Prototyping Tool - Elementor</a>